auth0/Xamarin.Auth0Client/GettingStarted.md

 ## Create a free account in Auth0

-1. Go to [Auth0](http://developers.auth0.com) and click Sign Up.
+1. Go to [Auth0](http://auth0.com) and click Sign Up.
 2. Create a new Application from dashboard.
-3. Go to the Application Settings section and make sure that __App Callbacks URLs__ has the following value: `https://{YOUR_AUTH0_DOMAIN}/mobile`
+3. Go to the Application Settings section and make sure that __Allowed Callback URLs__ has the following value: `https://{YOUR_AUTH0_DOMAIN}/mobile`

 There are three options to do the integration:

-1. Using the [Auth0 Login Widget](https://docs.auth0.com/login-widget) inside a Web View (this is the simplest with only a few lines of code required).
+1. Using the [Auth0 Lock](https://docs.auth0.com/lock) widget inside a Web View (this is the simplest with only a few lines of code required).
 2. Creating your own UI (more work, but higher control the UI and overall experience).
 3. Using specific user name and password.

 ## Option 1: Authentication using Login Widget

-To start with, we'd recommend using the __Login Widget__.
+To start with, we'd recommend using the __Auth0 Lock__ widget.
 Here is a snippet of code to copy & paste on your project:

 ```csharp
 using Auth0.SDK;